MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ## Webinars

 **Webinars** are structured meetings where presenters and participants have clear roles.
-A key difference between webinars and Teams meetings is that webinars support registration and provide attendee engagement data.
+A key difference between webinars and Teams meetings is that webinars support robust registration management, customizable event and registration site, and event-oriented default meeting options.

 If your organization is already using webinars, you're familiar with the Teams Meeting policy and the following settings that allow you to support meeting registration and track engagement data: